• Share this on:

 Employees must also have access to basic amenities such as clean water, toilets, and bathing facilities if necessary.
 When possible, companies can improve worker well-being with additional facilities like a sports area, spaces for meals and other facilities, and health services.

 Keep in mind legislation on workers’ load-handling.
 European Directive 90/269/EEC specifies that employers must reduce risks in the manual handling of heavy loads.
-Employers can do this by using tools like forklifts or trolleys for heavy loads, plus provide training on safe lifting practices.
-Consult a guide on manual handling from the UK's Health and Safety Executive and national laws.
-Checking European national laws can help align your standards with those of potential importers and give you ideas for effective safety measures.
+Employers can do this by using tools like forklifts or trolleys for heavy loads.
+Provide training on safe lifting practices.
+Consult a guide on manual handling from the UK's Health and Safety Executive and national laws

 Ensure free health check-ups for workers